George-Ogden/concurrent-language/README.md

 This is useful when handling type-aliases or recursive types.
 - `./lowering/src/fn_inst.rs` contains utilities for identifying the lambda associated with a function call.
 - `./lowering/src/recursive_fn_finder.rs` defines a `RecursiveFnFinder`, which identifies functions that might contain recursive calls.
-### Optimization
-- `./optimization/src/refresher.rs` define a `Refresher` to update functions that have duplicated variables or need variables from a new set for an optimization.
-- `./optimization/src/dead_code_analysis.rs` contains a `DeadCodeAnalyzer` to remove dead code, including unused variables, arguments and functions.
-- `./optimization/src/equivalent_expression_elimination.rs` contains an `EquivalentExpressionOptimizer` to remove duplicated expressions.
-- `./optimization/src/inlining.rs` contains an `Inliner` to inline function calls.
-- `./optimization/src/optimizer.rs` runs the optimizations based on the command-line arguments.
 ### Translation
 The translation stage bridges between the intermediate representation and C++ code.
 The outputs from this stage are machine nodes, which contain all the information to quickly generate C++ code.